-The college has systems in place to review its policies, procedures, and publications regularly to assure integrity in all representations of its mission, programs, and services.
+The College has systems in place to review its policies, procedures and publications regularly to assure integrity in all representations of its mission, programs, and services.
 The mission is reviewed annually as part of strategic planning, and academic programs and all student services participate in annual program review updates.
 All departments update catalog information annually and course schedules each semester on a timeline set by Academic Affairs.
 After these processes, information conveyed both internally and externally is examined again through the Office of Public Affairs and Publications.

 The Office of Public Affairs and Publications is responsible for quality control of AHC publications across all programs and adds a layer of review to ensure accuracy.
-The college graphic standards ensure publications maintain a consistent presentation, and an internal style guide assists individual departments in content development (I.C.5-7; I.C.5-5).
-All printed flyers, brochures, and other documents designed for the public are expected to go through a review process (I.C.5-6).
+The College graphic standards ensure publications maintain a consistent presentation, and an internal style guide assists individual departments in content development (I.C.5-1; I.C.5-2).
+All printed flyers, brochures, and other documents designed for the public are expected to go through a review process (I.C.5-3).
 If the Office of Public Affairs and Publications develops a new flyer or brochure, the information is evaluated and confirmed by content experts in the areas involved.
-For example, when the vice president of Student Services requested a new brochure be made to explain how new students could receive priority registration, The Office of Public Affairs and Publications department and with members of the outreach committee to ensure the accuracy and simplicity of the brochure (I.C.5-10).
-The Office of Public Affairs and Publications oversaw the production of the brochure, as well as its Spanish translation to serve the community better (I.C.5-11).
+For example, when the vice president of Student Services requested a new brochure be made to explain how new students could receive priority registration, the Office of Public Affairs and Publications worked with faculty and staff in the counseling department and with members of the outreach committee to ensure the accuracy and simplicity of the brochure (I.C.5-4).
+The Office of Public Affairs and Publications and the Counseling Department oversaw the production of the brochure, as well as its Spanish translation to better serve the community (I.C.5-5.

-AHC website content is also reviewed by the Office of Public Affairs and Publications then uploaded directly by departments or by the web content coordinator (I.C.5-1).
+AHC website content is also reviewed by the Office of Public Affairs and

+Publications and then uploaded directly by departments or by the web content coordinator (I.C.5-6).
 The information on the website stays current because departments are able to make minor changes to their own webpages in real time, maintaining accuracy and currency while eliminating bottlenecks.
 The web content coordinator has a high-level view of the site to make sure all pages stay consistent.

-The college mission is reviewed every year at the annual planning retreat as discussed in Standard I.A.4 then presented to the Board of Trustees for review and approval, either in its new form or for reaffirmation (I.C.5-2; I.C.5-3).
+The College mission is reviewed every year at the annual planning retreat as discussed in Standard I.A.4 then presented to the Board of Trustees for review and approval, either in its new form or for reaffirmation (I.C.5-7; I.C.5-8).
 This process ensures integrity in all representations of the mission and makes it available for public review.

 As discussed in Standard I.B.7, AHC reviews its board policies and administrative procedures periodically, with the dates of review and revisions listed at the bottom of each policy.
 Consistency is also checked across policies and procedures by careful attention of council and committee members and the various constituencies.
-A major review project took place in 2014-2015 in order to bring AHC board policies in alignment with the recommended League for California Community Colleges language and numbering system (I.C.5-4).
-The process involved the AHC Board of Trustees, the superintendent/president's office, college councils and committees, and constituency groups collaborating on the realignment.
+A major review project took place in 2014-2015 in order to bring AHC board policies in alignment with the recommended League for California Community Colleges language and numbering system (I.C.5-9).
+The process involved the AHC Board of Trustees, the superintendent/president's office, College councils and committees, and constituency groups collaborating on the realignment.